FreakDev/ai-jsx-model-providers/README.md

 Prerequisites : You need to have a Ollama server ready to use (with at least one model already pulled) and running (see https://github.com/jmorganca/ollama/blob/main/docs/README.md)

+to customize the endpoint of your ollama server set the `AI_JSX_OLLAMA_API_BASE` environment variable to something like `http://your-server-domain:11434/api` (no tailling slash).
+If the variable doesn't exists the default value will be `http://127.0.0.1:11434/api`

 #### Hello world

 As you would have done for other model provider already existing in AI-JSX library (see https://docs.ai-jsx.com/guides/models), just wrap your conponent into the `<Ollama>` component